Measure and integration on Boolean algebras of regular open subsets in a topological space: Liminal structures

-If $0\in\neg \sR$ then $\nu[\sR]=\lam[\sR]/2$, whereas if $0\in\sR$, then $\nu[\sR]=(\lam[\sR]+1)/2$.
+\quad If $0\in\neg \sR$ then $\nu[\sR]=\lam[\sR]/2$, whereas if $0\in\sR$, then $\nu[\sR]=(\lam[\sR]+1)/2$.
 But if $0$ lies on the boundary between $\sR$ and $\neg\sR$, then $\nu$'s behaviour is determined by $\gU_\pm$, and $\varphi_\pm$.
 In particular, for any $\eps>0$, we have $\nu[(-\eps,0)] = ({\eps+\varphi_-})/{2}$ and $\nu[(0,\eps)] = ({\eps+\varphi_+})/{2}$.

-Let $\lam_*$ be the Lebesgue measure (not to be confused with the Lebesguesque credence $\lam$), and let $\del_*$ be the Borel probability measure which assigns probability 1 to the singleton $\{0\}$ (not to be confused with the credences $\del_\pm$ defined above).
+\quad Let $\lam_*$ be the Lebesgue measure (not to be confused with $\lam$), and let $\del_*$ be the Borel probability measure which assigns probability 1 to the singleton $\{0\}$ (not to be confused with the contents $\del_\pm$).
 Let $\nu:=\frac{1}{2}(\lam+\del_*)$.
-Then $\nu$ is a Radon measure on $[-1,1]$, and satisfies the Riesz representation property (\ref{riesz1}) for $\dI_\sS$ on $\sC(\sS,\Real)$ for {\em any} choice of ultrafilters $\gU_\pm$ and any choice of constants $\varphi_\pm$.
-In other words, there are many different credences which ``look like'' the same Radon measure on $\sS$, in the sense of equation (\ref{riesz1}).}
+Then $\nu$ is a Radon measure on $[-1,1]$, and satisfies the Riesz representation property (\ref{riesz1}) on $\sC(\sS,\Real)$ for {\em any} choice of ultrafilters $\gU_\pm$ and any choice of constants $\varphi_\pm$.
+Thus, there are many different contents which ``look like'' the same Radon measure on $\sS$, in the sense of equation (\ref{riesz1}).}

 We will now develop a theory that explains these examples.
 Let $\gA(\sS)$ be the Boolean algebra generated by the open subsets of $\sS$.
 Thus, $\gA(\sS)$ contains all open subsets, all closed subsets, and all finite unions and intersections of such sets.
 For any $\sT\subseteq\sS$, let $\gA(\sT):=\{\sA\intsct\sT$; \ $\sA\in\gA(\sS)\}$; this is the Boolean algebra generated by all relatively open and relatively closed subsets of $\sT$.
 A {\dfn charge} on $\gA(\sT)$ is a function $\nu:\gA(\sT)\into[0,1]$ which is finitely additive ---i.e. $\nu[\sA\disj\sB]=\nu[\sA]+\nu[\sB]$ for any disjoint $\sA,\sB\in\gA(\sT)$.
 In particular, any Borel measure on $\sT$ restricts to a charge on $\gA(\sT)$ in the obvious way.
 We will say that $\nu$ is a {\dfn probability charge} on $\sT$ if $\nu[\sT]=1$.